Create a map

 - Click Apply Filter.

-The filter is applied and the window closes.
-However, because the income layer's appearance is the same as the market opportunity layer, it's difficult to tell which areas have high income.
+The income layer's appearance is the same as the market opportunity layer, so it's difficult to tell which areas have higher disposable income.
 You'll change the layer style to an orange outline.

-- Click the More options button for the Median Disposable Income layer and choose Change Style.
+- Point to the more options button for the Median Disposable Income layer and choose Change Style.

 You'll give each feature a uniform symbol, as opposed to symbolizing based on an attribute.